kalu-o/mLEARn/README.md

 </h2>

 # mLEARn
 An implementation of Mutli-layer Perceptron in C++.
 The aim of mLEARn is to provide a simple and extendable machine learning platform for students in courses involving C++ and machine learning.
+There are currently available popular deep learning frameworks such as MXNet, Caffe and TensorFlow.
+Students often use these as off-the-shelf machine learning tools and have little or no control over the codes.
+One of the reasons for this is because the codes are advanced and production ready. ``mLEARn`` addresses these as it can be used as an off-the-shelf machine learning tool.
+Furthermore, the coding style makes it easier to apply what was learnt in machine learning/C++ courses and extend the functionalities.
+These make it easier to understand machine learning algorithms from the first principle and extend state-of-the-art.
 ## Table of Contents
 1. [Features](#1-features)
 2. [Building from Source](#2-building-from-source)